VandyHacks/vaken/README.md

 1. Use `git rebase <branch>` rather than pull or merge, always.
 This will make sure that there is a linear history which is essential when updating the core featureset of vaken while there is an event/* deployment.
 When exclusively using rebase instead of pull, updating the event/production branch with new features from main is as simple as running `git checkout event/<name> && git rebase main`.
 2. Always PR feature updates to `main`.
 The main branch should have all new features, bug fixes, and dep updates.
 These commits should only make their way to `event/` branches by the process mentioned in tip 1.
 The reason for this is that we want to make our changes available to everyone using this repository as a base for their hackathon's systems, and having important features in an event/ branch requires them to sift through countless customizations for VandyHacks's own needs. rather than being able to deploy their own event from the main branch.
-3. Our model of gitflow centers around the `main` branch being the cannonical version of "vaken". `event/` branches should be deployed to production (VandyHacks uses a Hobbyist dyno from Heroku) and should contain all of the customizations to branding and application info for a specific event.
+3. Our model of gitflow centers around the `main` branch being the canonical version of "vaken". `event/` branches should be deployed to production (VandyHacks uses a Hobbyist dyno from Heroku) and should contain all of the customizations to branding and application info for a specific event.
 Why?
 It's simple: we have different needs for virtual events and physical events, and rather than duplicate all of the effort to customize vaken for different events, being able to create a draft PR and see every single change required for a "completed" deploy from main makes the process of deploying a future event trivial in comparison to doing it the first time.
 Let's stop trying to reinvent the wheel!
 4. Event/production branches should never be merged back to `main`.
 If it's something that you might want to use for a future event (or something another hackathon could use), put it in `main`.

 ## Deploying

 > If you have not read the Git Flow section, you should do so first.

 Vaken was designed with simplicity of deploy in mind, but implementations always differ from the original design!
-As a result, we have a hard dependency on at least one cloud provider and soft dependencies in a full-featured setup of as many as five plus some invididual service providers!
+As a result, we have a hard dependency on at least one cloud provider and soft dependencies in a full-featured setup of as many as five plus some individual service providers!
 We're always looking for PRs to help tame this beast.
 PRs to migrate our current hard-coded providers to separate interfaces and implementations are welcome.
 In the meantime, here's a step-by-step guide for how you can deploy Vaken:

 ### Required setup
 1. Set at least one OAuth provider (we use both GitHub and Google in `main`).